lancewood1/cloud-native-course-errata/README.md

 - What are the 4 major features Spring Boot provide?

 #### Spring Boot Internals
+- Which auto-configuration is used for auto-configuring data source object?

 #### Data Access Lab
 - Name some of the Enterprise Application Patterns implemented by the Snippet Manager.